ccnmtl/case-consortium/content/case/case_125.md

 - "public health studies"
 "category_id": "16"
 "created_on": "4/8/2014"
-"description": "<p>This case looks at the challenges of adhering to best scientific\
+"description": !!python/str "<html><head></head><body><p>This case looks at the challenges\
-  \ research practices when operating in the real world.
-The national Experience Corps\
+  \ of adhering to best scientific research practices when operating in the real world.\
-  \ program brings senior citizens to work as volunteers in elementary schools.
-But\
+  \ The national Experience Corps program brings senior citizens to work as volunteers\
-  \ it has not yet had a rigorous evaluation&mdash;one that would argue for aggressive\
+  \ in elementary schools.
+But it has not yet had a rigorous evaluation—one that would\
-  \ expansion.
-In 2005, Linda Fried, director of the Center on Aging and Health at\
+  \ argue for aggressive expansion.
+In 2005, Linda Fried, director of the Center on\
-  \ Johns Hopkins University, wants to submit a proposal to the National Institutes\
+  \ Aging and Health at Johns Hopkins University, wants to submit a proposal to the\
-  \ of Health to fund randomized controlled trial of the Baltimore chapter of Experience\
+  \ National Institutes of Health to fund randomized controlled trial of the Baltimore\
-  \ Corps.
-But the organization which operates Experience Corps in Baltimore, has\
+  \ chapter of Experience Corps.
+But the organization which operates Experience Corps\
-  \ objections&mdash;most of them political&mdash;to some of the requirements for\
+  \ in Baltimore, has objections—most of them political—to some of the requirements\
-  \ an RCT.</p><p>Epilogue, Teaching Note<br /><br /><strong>Topics:&nbsp;</strong>community-based\
+  \ for an RCT.</p><p>Epilogue, Teaching Note<br/><br/><strong>Topics: </strong>community-based\
-  \ research; public health studies; academic/non-profit partnerships</p>"
+  \ research; public health studies; academic/non-profit partnerships</p></body></html>"
 "description_clean": "This case looks at the challenges of adhering to best scientific\
   \ research practices when operating in the real world.
 The national Experience Corps\
   \ program brings senior citizens to work as volunteers in elementary schools.
 But\